dtjv/dtjv.github.io/content/posts/my-website.md

 ## Contribution

-I've relied on community resources such as forum posts, comments, YouTube videos, and blog posts, to help me solve all things software.
+I've relied on community resources such as forum posts, comments, YouTube videos, and blog posts, to help me solve all my programming challenges.
 I find these free resources indespensible.
 Of course, not everything on the internet is a gold nugget, and there's a fair amount of sifting needed to find what one is looking for.

 Having benefited from the community's generosity, I want to give back.